 WELCOME TO UNIVERSAL JOURNAL OF PHARMACEUTICAL RESEARCH

-Universal Journal of Pharmaceutical Research (UJPR) is an International, bimonthly, Advanced OPEN peer review, multidisciplinary open access journal with the aim to publish original research papers, scientific commentaries, views and review articles, and editorial commentary in the field of the pharmaceutical sciences.
-UJPR is to serve as a means for updating the scientific knowledge of the international audience in the pharmaceutical forum and to promote scientific and pharmaceutical research activities related to pharmaceutical education and research, by promoting social contacts among pharma professional of the world.
-Our purpose is to honor eminent academicians, researchers and young scientists involved in the upliftment of pharmacy profession.
+Universal Journal of Pharmaceutical Research (UJPR) is an International, bimonthly, double-blind peer-reviewed, open access journal with the aim to publish original research papers, scientific commentaries, views and review articles, and editorial commentary in the field of the pharmaceutical sciences.
+UJPR is to serve as a means for updating the scientific knowledge of the international audience in the pharmaceutical forum and to promote scientific and pharmaceutical research activities related to pharmaceutical education and research, by promoting social contacts among pharma professionals of the world.
+Our purpose is to honor eminent academicians, researchers and young scientists involved in the upliftment of the pharmacy profession.
 It is a platform for all students, and pharma professionals to improve the knowledge of in the various fields of pharmacy by providing valuable resources in the form of articles to develop their career further.
-The Editors welcome articles in this multidisciplinary field, with a focus on topics relevant for drug discovery and development.
+The editors welcome articles in this multidisciplinary field, with a focus on topics relevant for drug discovery and development.
 The publishing policy of UJPR is to select the most important papers with the broadest significance to the wider pharmacy community.
 Papers that are multidisciplinary or address new or emerging areas of pharmacy are particularly encouraged.

-Universal Journal of Pharmaceutical Research (UJPR) is an official publication of Society of Pharmaceutical Tecnocrats (SoPhTec).
-The objects of the society are nurturing and encouragement of the study and practice of Pharmaceutical and Medical Sciences.
+Universal Journal of Pharmaceutical Research (UJPR) is an official publication of the Publisher Society of Pharmaceutical Tecnocrats (SoPhTec).
+The objects of the SoPhTec are nurturing and encouragement of the study and practice of Pharmaceutical and Medical Sciences.

 CODEN (CAS-USA): UJPRA3

 Index Copernicus, ICV 2021: 100

 The following principles form the basis of the UJPR research data policy: